Eloy Jiménez Player Props: White Sox vs. Rangers

-Eloy Jimenez and his .436 on-base percentage over his past 10 games (109 points higher than his season-long percentage), will be in action for the Chicago White Sox versus the Texas Rangers and Andrew Heaney on August 1 at 8:05 PM ET.
+Eloy Jimenez -- with a slugging percentage of .526 in his past 10 games, including one home run -- will be in action for the Chicago White Sox against the Texas Rangers, with Dane Dunning on the hill, on August 2 at 8:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Guardians.
+In his most recent game he had a hitless showing (0-for-3) against the Rangers.

 Eloy Jiménez Game Info & Props vs. the Rangers